 The Guides to Good Practice are a valuable resource for duct cleaning specialists and for their customers and other stakeholders such as government, insurers, landlords and employees – to help them understand what needs doing, and how it should be done

 Cleaning & Risk Management of Grease Extract Systems

-An appropriately maintained and monitored grease extract system provides the following benefits:
+An appropriately cleaned, maintained and monitored kitchen extract system provides the

-- Reduces the risk of grease extract system fire
+- Reduces the risk of grease extract system fires.

-- Reduces the risk of the spread of fires through kitchen ventilation ducts
+- Reduces the risk of the spread of fires throughout kitchen exhaust systems.

 - Maintains the system operation in accordance with the original design.